 Academic and Administrative Probation

 If a student is currently in good standing, and at the end of a semester their overall GPA falls below 3.0, they will be placed on "Academic Probation."
 A status of Academic Probation indicates that the student is not performing to minimum graduate GPA standards and is at risk of being disqualified from the university.
-Students on Academic Probation will have a hold placed on their academic records.
-An academic hold will preclude students from registering for future classes.
-Probationary students must contact the Student Services Team to remove the hold and allow access to class registration.
+Students on Academic Probation who earned less than a B in a core course (INFO 200, 202, 204) are placed on Administrative Probation by iSchool and will have a hold placed on their academic records.
+Students needing to repeat a core course will need a permission number in order to register in the repeated course on the first day of the new semester.
+They will be contacted by iSchool Student Services with instructions on how to access a web form to request a space in their repeated classes.
+Students who want to repeat an elective, where they have received less than a C, will need to contact the instructor the week before the semester begins and request permission to add on the first day of instruction.
+Permission numbers are given at the discretion of instructors.
 Once on academic probation, graduate students are subject to disqualification if they fail to earn a SJSU term GPA of 3.0 or better each semester until a SJSU cumulative GPA of 3.0 is again established.
 See: S10-6 www.sjsu.edu/senate/S10-6.pdf

 Tools for Academic Progress Planning

 Students on probation are encouraged to take advantage of our self-paced workbook, Solutions for Success.
 Students on probation may use the workbook's exercises and steps to create their plan forward, including a special probation calculator to project how taking a given number of classes with variations of expected grades would affect their ability to clear probation in the coming terms.